 The base PASSporT set of claims cover the assertion of the originating telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields.
 [RFC 8588] defines the "shaken" extension to PASSporT to cover the following requirements of SHAKEN.
 The “shaken” extension to PASSporT shall be implemented with all extension claims as part of the signed PASSporT.

 The PASSporT “shaken” extension shall include both an attestation indicator (“attest”), as described in Clause 5.2.3 and an origination identifier (“origid”) as described in Clause 5.2.4.
-The SHAKEN PASSporT would have the form given in the example below:
+The SHAKEN PASSporT will have the form given in the example below:

 Protected Header